 Use caution riding over train tracks and storm grates.
 Approach tracks at a 90-degree angle.
 Avoid riding over storm gram grates that can trap tires.
 Metal surfaces can be slick when wet.

 Roundabouts: You have a choice.
-Experienced riders can travel through a roundabout like a motor vehicle.
-Less experience bicyclists can use sidewalks and crosswalks.
+Riders can travel through a roundabout like a motor vehicle or use sidewalks and crosswalks.

 Maintain all bike components in good working order.
 Brakes must be fully functional and tires should be properly inflated.

 Obey all traffic laws